Actuarial-Control-Cycle-Part-A-2023-T1/team_absn/README.md

 While we provide incentives for residents living in high-risk regions to move to lowrisk regions, accessibility to current work may decrease.
 This may in turn, decrease the appeal to voluntarily relocate.

 **Mitigation:** Considering feedback from residents, in particular those who choose to opt out of the voluntary relocation scheme, the payout may be increased to include an unemployment benefit for a period of time.

 ### Risk 4 – Holding of Assumptions
-Most of our insurance scheme model is highly reliant on several assumptions we have made, listed further in the report
+Most of our insurance scheme model is highly reliant on several assumptions we have made, listed further in the report.

 **Mitigation:** Review the assumptions and model yearly, to ensure that appropriate assumptions still hold, and modifying assumptions that no longer hold.